Efficient and compact quantum network node based on a parabolic mirror on an optical chip: On-chip architecture

 \subsection{Parabolic mirror module}

-The parabolic mirror module consists of an SM fiber inserted through a fiber ferrule, a collimating lens ($f = 54~\mathrm{mm}$), and a high-NA (0.61) parabolic mirror with a diameter of $9~\mathrm{mm}$ and a working distance of $5.26~\mathrm{mm}$.
-The parabolic mirror is made of aluminum with silver coating (See Fig.~\ref{fig.appendix_figure1}(b)).
+The parabolic mirror module consists of an SM fiber inserted through a fiber ferrule, a collimating lens ($f = 54~\mathrm{mm}$), and a high-NA (0.61) parabolic mirror with a diameter of $9~\mathrm{mm}$ and a working distance of $5.26~\mathrm{mm}$, \rsub{defined here as the axial distance from the center of the mirror to the focal point.} The parabolic mirror is made of aluminum with silver coating (See Fig.~\ref{fig.appendix_figure1}(b)).
 This module delivers the dipole trap beam and simultaneously collects photons emitted by the atom along the same optical axis.
 We use an SM fiber rather than a PM fiber to avoid introducing significant birefringence onto the collected photons, which would otherwise destroy the atomic-photon entanglement.
 As a result, however, the polarization of the dipole trap light is not maintained through the SM fiber.